Tuesdays 2:30 – 5:30 pm, Fall 2018

-In GCC 3005/5005 upper level undergrads and grad students work on multidisciplinary teams of 4-5 students to develop innovative financially-viable venture solutions to address water, energy, food/agriculture, health and livelihoods challenges in India, East Africa and Nicaragua.
-Each team will work closely with Acara Staff based in India, East Africa and Nicaragua and will have access to various mentors and coaches throughout the semester.
+In GCC 3005/5005 upper level undergrads and grad students work on multidisciplinary teams of 4-5 students to develop innovative financially-viable venture solutions to address water, energy, food/agriculture, health and livelihoods challenges in India, Uganda and Nicaragua.
+Each team will be supported by research staff based in these countries and a team of coaches.
 Teams will present their venture plans to a panel of potential judges at the end of the course.

 This course is accepted as an elective for the following programs: Honors course requirement, Bioproducts and Biosystems Engineering B.S., Civil Engineering B.C.E., Entrepreneurial Management B.S.B., International Business B.S.B., Public and Nonprofit Management B.S.B., Entrepreneurial Management Minor, Leadership Minor, Product Design Minor, and the Sustainability Studies Minor.

 This course is part of the University’s new, innovative Grand Challenge Curriculum.